-Government: Contributes 1.63% of \in 71.14 a month for spouses of active military personnel and for residents of Latvia caring for a child younger than 18 months.
+Government: Contributes 2.08% of €71.14 a month for spouses of active military personnel and 2.08% of €142.29 for residents of Latvia caring for a child younger than 18 months.

 Unemployment benefit: Must have at least one year of contributions, including nine months in the last 12 months before unemployment, and be registered at the state employment office.